 Below I created a list of my favorite skull files for your learning and enjoyment.

-3D printable skull 2 - Male skull
+These 3D printable skull m

 3D printing has made its way in medical technology.
 In fact, there are many uses of 3D printing in medicine.
 One of the most innovative uses of 3D printing was developed by doctors in Zhujiang Hospital in China by using it to study a very complex surgical procedure called liver resection surgery.

 Professor of Department of Hepatobiliary in Zhujiang Hospital Fang Chihua noted that surgically removing tumor in the liver is very difficult if conventional imaging methods are used.
 Without sufficie